 How much do swans cost?

-A pair of mute swans can cost anywhere between 250 dollars to 1500 dollars based on the convenience and the breeder.
+A pair of mute swans can cost anywhere between $ 250 to $ 1500 based on the convenience and the breeder.
 Cygnets are much cheaper, though.
 A swan egg can cost anywhere between 50 to 100 dollars from a private breeder.

 But, there is the problem of incubating their eggs regarding which there is not much data available.
 Still, I have compiled a guide for you to help you out.